What Do I Do When I Go in for My Shot?

 After taking your first shot, be sure to take note of when your next check up and shot administration will be (3 months from your first shot) by marking it on a calendar or having your partner remind you.

 What Happens if I Miss One of My Shots?

-If you miss your follow up shot and have had sex within 2 weeks after your scheduled shot, you may have to take a pregnancy test as the effect of the progesterone shot may have already worn off, exposing you to becoming pregnant.
+If you miss your follow-up shot and have sex within 2 weeks after your scheduled shot, you may have to take a pregnancy test as the effect of the progesterone shot may have already worn off, exposing you to becoming pregnant.

 What are the Birth Control Injection Side Effects?

 The most commonly seen birth control injection side effects of medroxyprogesterone acetate (MPA) are weight gain and menstrual irregularities.